TSGECO/TSGECO.github.io/docs/index.md

     <a href="https://github.com/TSGECO" class="md-button">GitHub</a>
 </div>

 Welcome to the TSG (Transcript Segment Graph) ecosystem documentation.
 TSG is a new format designed for efficient representation and analysis of transcript data in graph format.

   ![TSECO Logo](images/tsgeco.png){ width="800" }
   <figcaption>The TSG Ecosystem</figcaption>

 ## What is TSG?

 TSG (Transcript Segment Graph) is a specialized format that combines the benefits of transcript segment data structures with graph-based representations.
 This format enables powerful analysis, visualization, and processing of transcript data with complex relationships.
+The complete TSG format specification can be found in the [TSG Specification](https://github.com/TSGECO/tsg/blob/main/docs/tsg.pdf).

 ## Core Components of the TSG Ecosystem